So, you just realized that you have bad posture.

--Doorway Stretch with External Rotation
+Doorway Stretch with External Rotation

-This stretch is extremely effective in restoring natural motion to your chest and shoulder joint.
-You can do it in a doorway (to do both arms simultaneously) or on a corner wall.
+The doorway pec stretch is extremely effective in restoring natural motion to your chest and shoulder joint.
+You can do it in a doorway (to do both arms simultaneously) as we show in 9 Incredible Stretches To Improve Flexibility Fast or on a corner wall.

 Rear Delt Flys

 It is embarrassing how weak and underused the posterior muscles are in the general population.

-Good Posture Tips to Reset Rounded Internally Rotated Shoulders
+Good Posture Tips to Reset Rounded Internally Rotated Shoulders (At Work or Home)

 - Shrug and roll your shoulders back to reset them to their natural position